-Auto-play discs contain no menus and begin playing when inserted into a disc player.
+Auto-play discs contain no menus and begin playing when inserted into a DVD player.
 They work best for presenting single movies that you want to view from start to finish.
 They are the easiest type of disc to create.
 You simply export the movie to a disc.

 If you want to use Next and Previous buttons on the player’s remote control to jump to specific points in the movie, set menu or scene markers to specify the chapters, or jumping points.
 Because an auto‑play disc does not distinguish between main menu markers and scene markers, you can add either type of marker for the chapter points.